MIRI ARIE, PhD

 ABOUT DR. ARIE

 Miri Arie is a licensed clinical psychologist (PY.60967834) who provides psychotherapy for clients in a wide range of ages in Bellevue, Washington.

 Dr. Arie enjoys working with children and adults.
-Her expertise includes supporting individuals toward developing social skills, overcoming anxiety,
+Her expertise includes supporting individuals in developing social skills, overcoming anxiety,

 coping with rigid thinking and behaviors, and developing awareness and acceptance of their own thoughts and feelings.

-Dr. Arie has expertise in helping parents develop the skills to support kids who struggle with emotional regulation, parent-child relationships or early age trauma.
+Dr. Arie has expertise in helping parents develop the skills to support kids who struggle with emotional regulation, parent-child relationships, or trauma.
 Dr. Arie also specializes in group therapy for kids and adolescents.

 Dr. Arie integrates Cognitive Behavioral Therapy (CBT) techniques with Attachment-based intervention and uses Internal Family System (IFS) intervention approach in her work.
+Dr. Arie is trained in Trauma-Focused CBT treatment for children (TF-CBT), and the SPACE treatment to support parents of children who struggle with Anxiety.
 Parents play an important collaborative role when working with children and should expect to be present in most meetings with their children (pre-adolescents).

 Dr. Arie started her professional journey in 1997 as an undergrad with a double major in Psychology and Special Education.
 During her studies, she worked as an ABA (Applied Behavioral Analysis) technician for home-based intervention programs for children with Autism Spectrum disorder and never stopped working with children in the mental health field since.

 Dr. Arie's master's and doctoral training were completed at Tel-Aviv University, Israel.
 Followed by an internship at an out-patient anxiety clinic at a major children's hospital in Israel, focusing on CBT intervention.

-In 2006, Dr. Arie and her family relocated to Chicago IL, where she completed a post-doctoral research fellowship at Northwestern University followed by a clinical post-doc internship at the Pediatric Consultation Center focusing on neuropsychological testing and acquired additional trainings in interventions focusing on social skills development.
+In 2006, Dr. Arie and her family relocated to Chicago IL, where she completed a post-doctoral research fellowship at Northwestern University followed by a clinical post-doc internship at the Pediatric Consultation Center focusing on neuropsychological testing and acquired additional training in interventions focusing on social skills development.